michielvaneerd/quick-questionnaire/readme.txt

 = How can I change the look of the exercise? =

-Just override the classes you see in the easy_exercise.css file.
+Just override the classes you see in the qq.css file.

 = Change the options separator =